How to Write a Blog Post

 Here, it’s time to review what you’ve typed, and take note of what else should be added.
 Using an online summarization tool is a little-known trick that will really help you in this step.
 By summarizing what you've written so far, you can see if your writing aligns with the message and vision you had for the post going into the creative process.
 This is when you'll be able to determine if you left out any important information.

 Depending on your writing goals, you can add pictures, videos, extra paragraphs/footnotes, more sources, extra writing, descriptions, or anything else that the article needs to be perfect.
-Rounding out your blog post with different types of media will make it visually appealing, and more people will be inclined to read it or scroll through.
+Rounding out your blog posts with different types of media will make them visually appealing, and more people will be inclined to read them.

 Step 5: Settle On a Title

 You may think creating a title should be the first step, so you have a phrase to guide you through the writing process.
 But coming up with a title before doing any writing can actually be restrictive and cause you to stick too closely to a predetermined path.

 You want to be able to explore different avenues while writing, and besides, you’ll come up with a much better title once you have all of your content written.

 In order to come up with a good title, think of the big picture.
 What is the overall message or topic your blog post is covering?
 Why should people care?

 Generic titles could be good to gain a larger audience, but specific titles can be eye-catching on their own.
 It all just depends on what the blog post is about and what the tone is.